 West Palm Beach Is a Premium Market, Not a Pure Cash-Flow Market

 For this market specifically, that shifts the house-vs-apartment trade-off.
-If you are buying for cash-flow, apartments under $176,022 in inland ZIPs give you the highest gross yield per dollar deployed, and the short-term premium of 108% over long-term rent makes vacation letting the stronger play where HOAs allow it.
+If you are buying for cash-flow, apartments under about $176,000 in inland ZIPs give you the highest gross yield per dollar deployed, and the short-term premium of 124% over long-term rent makes vacation letting the stronger play where HOAs allow it.
 If you are buying for long-term appreciation, a coastal or near-coastal house preserves exposure to land value and pairs with 330 effective short-term nights (a modelling allowance for cleaning and maintenance, not a regulatory cap) in Florida's generally permissive vacation-rental environment.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore West Palm Beach in the dashboard
+Take West Palm Beach further in the dashboard

-View West Palm Beach →Need full filtering and saved scenarios?
+Open West Palm Beach →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.